T

 Destination-specific money tips

-• Cards are widely accepted, but always have some cash (PLN) for small purchases, markets, or street vendors.
+• While cards are widely accepted, always carry some cash for smaller vendors or market stalls.

 Plan the rest of your Wrocław trip